 Sounds like a no-brainer, right?
 Well, not exactly.
 A combination of factors will play into the effectiveness of solar for your particular home.

 Available space isn’t the only important roof-related factor.
 It’s also important to consider the direction that your roof faces and whether surrounding trees or structures prevent quality light from reaching your roof’s surface.
 Sunlight hitting your roof from the south is the most effective, and it is least effective from the north, while sunlight hitting rooftops from the east or west fall somewhere in between.
-In order to get a significant and financially helpful output from your panels, you need uninhibited sunlight to hit your roof from the south throughout much of the day.
+To get a significant and financially helpful output from your panels, you need uninhibited sunlight to hit your roof from the south throughout much of the day.
 If large trees or neighboring buildings are in the way, you may not benefit from solar.

 My Roof Sounds Perfect!
 How Much Money Will Solar Save Me?